jopela/HairyEMV/README.md

 Contact
 =======

-If you have any questions/comments or, better, if you have a very HIGH paying job in the banking industry, please contact me at jonathan.pelletier1@gmail.com
+If you have any questions/comments please contact me at jonathan.pelletier1@gmail.com